“What is that person thinking about me?”

 Have you asked yourself one of the above questions lately?
-Are you concerned with what people think of you?
+Are you concerned with what other people think of you?

 How people see you are based on perception and perception is not real.

 Perception isn’t real.
 It is only real to the individual.
-A glass can be both half-full and half-empty, depending on a person’s interpretation.
+The glass can be both half-full and half-empty, depending on a person’s interpretation.
 We could be good or bad to different people.
 So why are we so bothered about how we are perceived?
 Why are we so concerned about something that isn’t real?

 Excessive worrying isn’t necessary.
 Don’t let it control your life.

 8 Ways on How to Not Care What People Think of You

 According to the Merriam-Webster Dictionary, self-importance is an exaggerated estimate of one’s own importance.
 One reason why we are so concerned about what other people think of us is that we placed too much emphasis on ourselves.

 We take everything personally.
 We think that every action or word that people take or say have to do something with us:

 - “She must have thought that I’m unfriendly.”